jiadingfang/nanoVLM/README.md

 python evaluation.py --model lusxvr/nanoVLM-450M --tasks mmstar,mme

 # If you want to use it during training, simply import the module and call it just as you would from the command line.
-# You can pass all the arguments you can also pass in the command line
+# You can pass all the arguments you can also pass in the command line.
+# The evaluation during training works in the full DDP setup.
 from evaluation import evaluate results = evaluate(
     model='lusxvr/nanoVLM-450M', # This can be either a checkpoint path or the model itself